 Value-based programs like the Oncology Care Model are revealing that preventing unnecessary emergency department visits and hospitalizations may be the only path to success.
 In order to do that coordinated, proactive care management is essential, as evidenced by early data from practices using Navigating Cancer’s PRM.

-When care teams using our system help patients manage symptoms and other needs, they can indicate whether the intervention they provided prevented an urgent care visit.
+When care teams use our system to help patients manage symptoms and other needs, they can indicate whether the intervention they provided prevented an urgent care visit.
 In just three months, one practice reported 511 emergency department visits were definitely or probably prevented.
 Currently on average, about 3% of patients managed using our PRM avoided the ED due to timely intervention by their care team.
 And we expect that number to continue to grow.

 New practices have gone live on Navigating Cancer’s system every month since January and we are seeing very high rates of utilization.
 We know many practices are evaluating technology solutions to improve the care they provide, but are hesitant to add another tool or make any changes to their workflow.
 In order to understand what practices experience when they start managing day-to-day patient needs with our system I sat down with one of our Clinical Success Managers who helps clinics be successful using our system.